weakish/ceylon-zhihu/README.md

 You need Ceylon, unless you want to mess up with decompiled Java code.

-Tested on Ceylon 1.2.2, may work with other versions.

 If you need to modify the source, clone this repository with git.

 If you do not want to use git,